We got a Sprinter van! Now to turn it into a home…

 Update with more technical details

 The van we bought is a used 2007 Dodge Sprinter 2500 with a 144″ wheel base, and normal height ceilings.
 It has a 3.0 liter, 6 cylinder diesel engine with about 173000 miles on it.
-The van runs and sounds good, so we expect it can do at least that many more.
-Maryland state inspections required that we replace the cracked windshield, a license plate light, and the ball joints.
+The van runs and sounds good, so we expect it can do at least that many more, besides if the engine does finally decide to give up, it will probably be worthwhile to get in touch with a service like Alberta Cummins repair or others to conduct some engine maintenance.
+The vehicle inspection required that we replace the cracked windshield, a license plate light, and the ball joints.
 The ball joints were pricier and more involved than we really wanted to undertake, so we let the professionals do it, and it seems we got a pretty good deal ($630 out the door).

 We got a Maxxair 0004500K MaxxFan.
 It fits in a ‘standard’ 14″ x 14″ RV fan hole.
 It has a rain sensor, and should automatically close when it senses rain, though we haven’t tested that.
 The fan also comes with a remote, which we also haven’t tested.
 Cutting the hole was nerve-wracking, but kind of fun.
 There is a lot of (>1cm) leeway with sizing, so long as the hole is big enough it should work.
 This is thanks to wide flanges all around the fan opening.
 I did not file or sand down the edges after cutting, as they will be covered by the fan at all times.
 I did, however, put on a coat of clear Rustoleum to help prevent rust.